Comprehensive Mastra development guide with 27+ production-ready patterns...

 Embedded docs first (if packages installed)

-Studio provides an interactive UI for building, testing, and managing agents, workflows, and tools.
-It helps with debugging and improving your applications iteratively.
+Studio is the interactive UI for building, testing, and managing agents, workflows, and tools.
+Use Studio when advising a human to inspect or debug visually.

 Inside a Mastra project, run: